Hi there!

 …Look, you don’t really need me to churn out any more words on the potential impacts of “generative AI” tools on Field X , do you?
 Please, let’s just assume you’d rather that I didn’t, and say only that the advent of large language models (LLMs), deployed at scale, is likely to exacerbate all of the problems I’ve just listed above.

-That’s not to say that the technologies themselves are nefarious (Beer would object to the premise, I’m sure), even if there are compelling arguments that the most popular contemporary systems are.
-What I am suggesting is that among the “first movers”, the most enthusiastic adopters of such technologies, are likely to be those who would leverage them towards nefarious ends.
-I fear that a great many of them shall do quite well for themselves, indeed.
+That’s not to say that the technologies themselves are nefarious (Beer would object to such a premise), even if there are compelling arguments that the most popular contemporary systems are.
+What I am suggesting is that among the “first movers”, the most enthusiastic adopters of such technologies, are likely to be those who seek to leverage them towards nefarious ends.
+We must conclude, then, that many of these shall do quite well for themselves.

-While I promise not to make a habit of this, there are times when any further editorialising would only serve to muddle the meaning of one’s source.
-So, in much the same way that I began this post by quoting far too much from Beer’s first lecture, I’d like to close by quoting far too much from his second:
+While I promise not to make a habit out of this, there are times when any further editorialising would only serve to muddle the meaning of one’s source.
+So, in much the same way that I began this post by quoting far too much from Beer’s first lecture, I’d like to conclude it by quoting far too much from his second.

 Our culture has had nearly 300 years to understand the problems of Newtonian physics.
 It has had more than half a century to get its grip on relativity theory and the second law of thermodynamics, knowing that it is at any rate possible to make general statements about the physics of the universe.
 Not all of us, I dare say, would care to answer basic questions about these two, although one might have supposed that the culture would have imbibed them by now.
 The observed fact is that the culture takes a long, long time to learn.
 The observed fact also is that individuals are highly resistant to changing the picture of the world that their culture projects to them.